 Andrew joined the board in August 2019, and has over 35 years financial services experience in banking, wealth, insurance and investments with Citibank (UK & Australia), Commonwealth Bank, St.George Bank, Skandia Australia and Plan B Group Holdings.
 Andrew has held other non-executive Director and advisory board roles in business coaching and personal insurances and is currently a responsible manager for personal insurance comparison website lifeinsurancecomparison.com.au owned by Alternative Media.

 Andrew enjoys time with family and friends, especially on the family farm and camping with his three grandsons, travelling and keeping active through going to the gym, spin cycling, tennis, squash and snow skiing.

-Hilangwa enjoys a number of hobbies that include interests such as Fitness, Golf and Photography amongst others.
+Hilangwa enjoys several hobbies that include interests such as Fitness, Golf, and Photography.
 He particularly enjoys spending time vacationing and traveling with his family.

 Lexi started her time with Gateway as Chief Customer Officer and commenced the role of Chief Executive Officer in early 2019.

 She is responsible for the overall strategy and direction of the business.
 Before joining Gateway, Lexi held a number of customer focused roles across a variety of industries in Australia and the UK, including financial services, telecoms and postal services.